RajSharma83/Raj-Infra-Pvt.Ltd/ReadMe.md

 You MAY:

 - View and study the code and design for learning purposes only.
-- Use the portfolio as inspiration with proper credit given.
+- Use this as inspiration with proper credit given.
 - You can ask for the media files ( images,video,icons) used in it

 For permissions, licensing, or collaborations, please contact: